X-Ryl669/Frost/README.md

 More info, documentation and encryption algorithm description <a href="http://x-ryl669.github.io/Frost/">here</a>

-With version 2 and the Fuse implementation, it shows an interface that is equivalent to Time Machine (tm) by Apple, on any (decent) Posix system.
-It's feature equivalent, yet more efficient thanks to deduplication (so if you change 10 bytes on a 1GB file, with Time Machine, the complete new file is saved, with Frost, only the change), provides compression and encryption.
+With version 2 and the Fuse implementation, it shows an interface on the filesystem that is equivalent to Time Machine (tm) by Apple, on any (decent) Posix system.
+You can browse by date and see the captured read only the file hierarchy from the backup.
+It's feature equivalent, yet more efficient thanks to deduplication (so if you change 10 bytes on a 1GB file, with Time Machine, the complete new file is saved, with Frost, only the change) and provides compression and encryption.